Skip to content

 This happening, central Swiss city has storybook-like houses and is a bustling center for culture, shopping, transportation, and Swiss tourism.
 The famed Chapel Bridge, originally built in the 14th century, connects to the old city with its medieval walls, narrow streets, and ancient buildings.
 The Hof Church is one of the country’s most important renaissance churches, set amongst many museums, such as the Richard Wagner Museum (featuring one of the finest collections of musical instruments) and the Kunstmuseum Luzern (art museum).

 Are you just as crazy about Switzerland as us?
-Check out all a Swiss Untour has to offer here and find out which region you belong in: Oberland, Ticino, or Heartland!
+Check out all a Swiss UnTour has to offer here and find out which region you belong in: Oberland, Ticino, or Heartland!